Skip to Main Content

 Make sure you know the primary reason you’re buying a second home.
 Your property requirements and desired purchase price can vary depending on whether you plan to use the second home for vacation or investment purposes.

-For example, if you’re looking into a vacation home, you’ll want to find a home in a location that you know you love and will visit often, along with a floor plan that will allow you to relax while doing your favorite activities.
+For example, if you’re looking into a vacation home, you’ll want to find a home in a location that you know you love and will often visit, along with a floor plan that will allow you to relax while doing your favorite activities.

 However, if you want an investment property, you should look for a tenant-friendly neighborhood with reputable schools, a robust job market, and affordable monthly rent.